adelhpour/NetworkInfoTranslator/README.md

 Sbmlplot is a python tool built on <a href="https://github.com/adelhpour/SBNE">libSBNE</a>, an API which can read or automatically generate, manipulate, and write SBML Layout and Redner information.
 Using either the already-included or auto-generated information about Layout and Render extensions of an SBML model, sbmlplot helps you:

-* render a static illustration of the biological network of the SBML model through <a href="https://matplotlib.org/">matplotlib</a>
+* render a static illustration of the biological network of the SBML model through <a href="https://matplotlib.org/">matplotlib</a>,

 * generate a `.json` file containing the *elements* and *styles* information required to render a dynamic illustration of the biological network of the model through <a href="https://js.cytoscape.org/">cytoscape.js</a>.

 ## How to Use

-sbmplot can be installed using pip as:
+sbmplot can be installed from <a href="https://test.pypi.org/">TestPyPI</a> using pip as:
-`pip install sbmlplot`
+`pip install -i https://test.pypi.org/simple/ sbmlplot`

-Once it is done, it is possible to `import sbmlplot` in your script and make use of its methods.
+Once that is done, it is possible to `import sbmlplot` in your script and make use of its methods.

 ## A simple script